-The seminary has long been entrusted with the dual task of preparing students for the pastoral ministry as well as assisting called workers - especially pastors - in continuing to grow spiritually and professionally throughout their ministries.
+The seminary has long been entrusted with the dual task of preparing students for the pastoral ministry as well as assisting pastors in continuing to grow spiritually and professionally throughout their ministries.

-In order to strengthen that continuing education effort, in the summer of 2010 the seminary established Grow in Grace: The Institute for Continuing Education.
-The institute seeks to partner with called workers in the lifelong pursuit of spiritual and professional growth.
-The work of the institute involves providing opportunities, resources, and encouragement for more informal, individual and group study (study groups, circuits, conferences) as well as providing opportunities on campus, off campus, and online to pursue more formal growth (for-credit courses, Master of Sacred Theology degree).
+In order to strengthen that continuing education effort, in the summer of 2010 the seminary established Grow in Grace.
+Grow in Grace seeks to partner with pastors in the lifelong pursuit of spiritual and professional growth.
+Through Grow in Grace the seminary seeks to provide opportunities, resources, and encouragement for more informal, individual and group study (study groups, circuits, conferences) as well as providing opportunities on campus, off campus, and online to pursue more formal growth (for-credit courses, Master of Sacred Theology degree).
 Grow in Grace also offers an initiative, called Pastor Partners, which provides mentoring for new pastors, (eventually) coaching for experienced pastors, and retreats for pastors and wives at key ministry milestones.

-In the area of more informal growth, the institute has established a web site (www.wlsce.net) to share ideas and resources for study and growth.
-This information changes periodically to highlight different things pertaining to continuing education, e.g., activity in a specific circuit or conference, pertinent reading material, etc. Professors also travel to make presentations (Pastors Institutes) at circuits and conferences around the synod.
+In the area of more informal growth, we have established a web site (www.wls.wels.net/grow-in-grace/) to share ideas and resources for study and growth.
+Professors also travel to make presentations (Pastors Institutes) at circuits and conferences around the synod.
 A complete listing of scheduled and available presentations can be found on the Grow in Grace web site.